 A MECC approach can also be used to engage people in conversations about change on wider issues that have an impact on health and wellbeing such as reducing social isolation, managing debt, or in tackling housing issues.

 MECC helps to develop a different way of working with people to improve health and wellbeing.
 Telling people what to do is not the most effective way to help them change.
-MECC is about changing how we interact with people through having Healthy Conversations and learning how to spot opportunities to talk to people about their wellbeing.
+MECC is about changing how we interact with people through learning how to spot opportunities to talk to people about their wellbeing.

-These short conversations might be just about ‘planting a seed’ and raising a person’s awareness to the potential for change, or it could be about supporting someone to identify and make their first steps towards a change.
+These short conversations might be just about ‘planting a seed’ and raising a person’s awareness to the potential for change.
 Conversations may result in signposting to relevant local services where additional or more specialist support is needed.

 MECC is not about: